 How It Works

-3. The default implementation (TrainAuthorizationService from Trax.Api) grabs the current user from IHttpContextAccessor and evaluates each requirement:
+4. The default implementation (TrainAuthorizationService from Trax.Api) is fail-closed.
+It grabs the current user from IHttpContextAccessor and evaluates each requirement:

 Train Discovery Shows Auth Requirements